Gathering Dreams

 26. Stop upgrading your phone

-If you are in the US and are looking for an affordable cell phone plan, check out Republic Wireless.
-They have monthly plans for as low as $15 per month + $5 for data.
+If you are in the US and are looking for an affordable cell phone plan, check out Mint Mobile.
+They have monthly plans for as low as $15 per month.

 It’s a great deal that can save you hundreds of dollars a year!